 T-money Card

 The most common and in most cases the most convenient way to pay for tickets is the T-money card.
-If you come to Seoul from Busan or South Korea, you can also use the local Cashbee card under exactly the same conditions.
+If you are coming to Seoul from Busan or South Korea, you can also use the local Cashbee card under exactly the same conditions.

 Official information about the Korea Tour Card: koreatourcard.kr